How to Create Live Discussions on ClassHook

 Under the video player, you’ll see the Question Times section, which tells you when the questions are coming up.

 As you play the video, your questions will appear on screen.
 Students will see the question on their device and can respond.
-Their responses will come in in real-time, but responses are hidden by default.
-You can click on Show responses to show all of the responses.
+Their responses will come in in real-time and are hidden by default.
+You can click on Show responses to show all student responses.

 Students will have a green check mark next to their name after they’ve responded to the current question.